-The Latino/a Task Force to advance Latino student affairs professionals at community colleges, headed by Dr. Maggie de la Teja and Dr. Edward Martinez, seeks to advance current and aspiring student affairs professionals of Latino descent who wish to work in community colleges.
+The Latinx/a/o Task Force to advance Latinx/a/o student affairs professionals at community colleges, headed Dr. Edward Martinez, seeks to advance current and aspiring student affairs professionals of Latino descent who wish to work in community colleges.

-The Latino/a Task Force recognizes the growing need for Latino student affairs professionals, especially at community colleges where the majority of Latino students start in higher education.
-Increasing the presence of Latino student affairs professionals at community colleges will not only allow Latino students to see themselves reflected in the educational environment, but also allow them to recognize the field of student affairs as a viable career choice.
+The Latinx/a/o Task Force recognizes the growing need for Latinx/a/o student affairs professionals, especially at community colleges where the majority of Latino students start in higher education.
+Increasing the presence of Latinx/a/o student affairs professionals at community colleges will not only allow Latino students to see themselves reflected in the educational environment, but also allow them to recognize the field of student affairs as a viable career choice.

 In October of 2015, the NASPA CCD LTF was selected as one of the nearly 150 public and private sector organizations who answered the White House Initiative on Educational Excellence for Hispanics’ 25th anniversary call to action.

-If you are interested in getting invovled with the Community Colleges Division Latino/a Task Force, visit NASPA's Volunteer Central for current openings.
-Currently, we are looking for a blog coordinator as well as a representative from NASPA Region I.
+If you are interested in getting invovled with the Community Colleges Division Latinx/a/o Task Force, visit NASPA's Volunteer Central for current openings.

 Task Force Members